aldebaran/libqi/doc/source/api/cpp/future.rst

 Future cancellation
 -------------------

-An async operations that returns a Future can support cancellation.
+An async operation that returns a Future can support cancellation.
 To check if a future you have can be canceled, use `Future<T>::isCancelable`.